 Our functional currency is the U.S. Dollar.
-With respect to our subsidiaries, other than our Israeli subsidiary, the functional currency is the applicable local currency.
+With respect to certain of our subsidiaries, the functional currency is the applicable local currency.
 Financial expenses, net is net of financial income which consists primarily of the effect of foreign exchange differences between the U.S. Dollar and the New Israeli Shekel, the Euro and other currencies, related to our monetary assets and liabilities, and the realization of gain from hedging transactions.